stwhitejr/travel-site/scripts/README.md

+This scripts are setup to be run from the root of the repo.

 # Data Ingestion

 These scripts help convert photos to JSON for DB entries.
 Below is the process.
 You can just run `node scripts/main.js` but below breaks down what it's doing.